 Riga – Now it’s time to visit Latvia’s beautiful capital city.
 Take the time to enjoy its cosmopolitan energy, enjoy the cuisine, and maybe take a day trip to the seaside town of Jurmala located just outside of the city.

-Tartu – Estonia’s second-largest is far too often ignored by visitors to the Baltic, but it really shouldn’t.
+Tartu – Estonia’s second-largest city is far too often ignored by visitors to the Baltic, but it really shouldn’t.
 There are lots of things to do in Tartu that can easily occupy one or two full days including exploring the old town, visiting museums, enjoying its art scene, and indulging in some of the city’s fantastic restaurants.

 Tallinn – End your itinerary in Tallinn, trying to spend at least three days enjoying this incredible city.
 Tallinn is so cool and dynamic and has so many layers that you are sure to be charmed and itching to explore more.